Sinfonietta (Britten)

 Benjamin Britten's Sinfonietta was composed in 1932, at the age of 18, while he was a student at the Royal College of Music.
-It was first performed in 1933 at The Ballet Club, London conducted by Iris Lemare.
+The sinfonietta was first performed in 1933 at The Ballet Club, London conducted by Iris Lemare.
 It was published as his Op.
 1 and dedicated to his teacher Frank Bridge.

 Instrumentation

 The work was originally scored for five winds and five strings: flute, oboe, clarinet, bassoon, horn, two violins, viola, cello and double bass.
 In February 1936, Britten revised the score for a small chamber orchestra with two horns and a small string section, which was only performed once during his lifetime.
 This version is available on hire from Boosey and Hawkes.

 Movements

 A typical performance takes about 15 minutes.
 The movements are headed: